-Can I be a director of the company in the future if this company goes into administration?
+Can I be a director of a company in the future if this company goes into administration?

-The answer is yes, you can be a director of as many companies as you wish.
+Yes, you can be a director of as many companies as you would like.
 You may be part of a new company that is going to buy the business from the administrators.
 In which case you must get personal legal advice on conflicts of interest.

 Make sure that the company name is acquired before re-using it.
 And it is obvious, what you shouldn't do is to act irresponsibly when acting as a director of the old company and then set up another company and do the same silly things again.

-DID YOU KNOW?
-The law requires directors to keep up-to-date financial information and to understand the financial position of the company.
-Failure to do this may mean you face legal action by a future administrator or liquidator.
+- The law requires directors to keep up-to-date financial information and to understand the financial position of the company.
+If you fail to do this, legal action may be faced by a future administrator or liquidator.

-DID YOU KNOW?
-Taking cash out of the company as drawings (not dividends) will mean that you owe the company money.
-This is simply an asset called a debtor and the administrators or future liquidators must collect that money or do a deal.
+- Taking cash out of the company as drawings (not dividends) means that you owe the company money.
+This becomes an asset, a debtor and the administrators or future liquidators must collect that money or do a deal.

 If I have provided personal guarantees will these be called in if the company goes into administration?

-Yes probably is the answer.
-It is highly likely that if the company enters into administration, that if it you have provided security for company debts in the form of a personal guarantee , then this may be called in.
-If you're in any doubt about this please call us now we can assist directors with personal guarantee problems.
+The answer is yes.
+It is very likely that if the company enters into administration, if you have provided security for company debts in the form of a personal guarantee , then this may be called in.
+If you're in any doubt about this please call us .
+We can help directors with any related problems or queries.

-Will I be disqualified as a Company director if our company goes into administration?
+Will I be disqualified as a director is our company goes into administration?

-By failing to act and making creditors debts worse or running the company’s cash down to £0 to pay yourself, when other creditors are not being paid; or by taking company assets that do not belong to you, then you may face legal action by the future liquidator.
-But you really have to be very stupid to do that.
+By failing to act and making creditors debts worse or running the company’s cash down to £0 to pay yourself, when other creditors are not being paid; likewise if you are taking some of the firms assets which do not belong to you, legal action by the future liquidator may be faced.
+But to do that, you would have to be extremely silly!